-The Alabama Hills are a formation of rounded rocks and eroded hills set between the jagged peaks of the Sierra Nevada and the geologically complex Inyo Mountains.
+The Alabama Hills are a formation of rounded rocks and eroded hills set at the base of the jagged peaks of the Sierra Nevada.
 Both geologic features were shaped by the same uplifting occurring 100 million years ago.

 Visitors enjoy touring film sites, photography, rock climbing, exploring natural arches, and viewing the swaths of wildflowers that bloom every spring.
 Horseback riding and mountain biking are popular activities.

 Dispersed camping requires extra time and preparation to make sure impacts are minimal to this special place.
 A great source for tips to reduce your impact when dispersed camping is ESSRP.org/camping.

 Lots of changes are coming to dispersed camping in the Alabama Hills in 2022, so please check this page just before your trip.

 The west side of Movie Road in the Movie Flat area and any area marked with a "no camping" sign will be day use only areas (see map).

 Camp in an area that is open to camping (closed areas will be signed with day use only or no camping signs)

 In some areas, campsites have been designated and you can only camp in sites marked accordingly.
 These areas and sites are clearly marked.

 Outside of closed or designated areas, choose sites that have obviously been camped in before and are free of vegetation.
 Do not create new campsites or move boulders or rocks to make sites bigger.

 The desert vegetation is fragile and likely older than you, so please Don’t Crush the Brush!